Punktum-dk/whois-service-specification/README.md

 This is an example of a standard inquiry for a domain name.

-The constraints on a domain name in the .dk zone is described in the [DK Hostmaster Name Service Specification][DKHMNSDOM].
+The constraints on a domain name in the .dk zone is described in the [Punktum dk Name Service Specification][DKHMNSDOM].

 <a id="example-query-for-domain-name-information"></a>
 #### Example query for domain name information